ampl/amplpy/docs/source/intro.rst

 CPU usage) depends mostly on how much data is read back from AMPL, the size of the model as such is irrelevant.
 Functions for directly assigning data to AMPL parameters and sets are provided, which can be used instead of the normal AMPL data reading procedures.
-AMPL API has been written with usability in mind, and it is easy to access its functionalities from  C++, Java,  MATLAB, C# and Python.
+AMPL API has been written with usability in mind, and it is easy to access its functionalities from  C++, Java,  MATLAB, C#, R and Python.

 Who can use AMPL API
 --------------------